dbpedia/databus-client/README.md

 ## Current State

-**working alpha**:
+**alpha**:
-code should compile and often produce correct results for compression and RDF conversion.
+code should compile and - if you are lucky - produce results for compression and RDF conversion.
 Please expect a tremendous amount of code refactoring and fluctuation.
 There will be an open-source licence, presumably GPL.

 ## Concept